BornstellarEternal/kissbp/README.md

 ---

 ### __about__
-A stupid simple styler when zsh isn't an option 100% of the time
+A stupid simple styler for bash

 ### __howto__